mafebracho/dear-hiring-manager/swift-cv/README.md

 This is a small and UI-only iOS application that shows my contact information

-The idea is to practice SwiftUI and practice clean code (🛠 which I have not yet achieved)
+The idea is to practice SwiftUI and practice clean code (🛠 work in progress)